CRITICAL

 fascinated perhaps by the excitement and variety of other people's

 lives.
-Recent subjects have been Benny Featherstone, a memorable
+Subjects have been Benny Featherstone, a memorable

 bandleader of the '30s, and Gerry Humphrys, the lead singer of